 - Am I eligible for coverage?

-Full-time, co-op, and part-time students taking six or more credit hours are all eligible for coverage and will be automatically charged unless they have previously waived coverage during the current academic year.
-Graduate students registered for less than six (6) credit hours are eligible to enroll for coverage as long as they are registered for one (1) graduate credit hour each term they desire coverage (the graduate credit hour must be toward their degree and they must be matriculated into a program).
-The graduate student must submit an enrollment form by the third Friday deadline of the term they desire coverage.
+Full-time, Co-op, and part-time students taking six or more credit hours are all eligible for coverage and will be automatically charged unless they have previously waived coverage during the current academic year.
+Graduate students registered for less than six (6) credit hours are eligible to enroll for coverage provided they are registered for one (1) graduate credit hour each semester they desire coverage (the graduate credit hour must be toward their degree and they must be matriculated into a program).
+Graduate students must submit an official enrollment form for each semester they desire coverage but before the semester deadline.

 - Am I covered by UC Student Health Insurance year-round?

-To prevent a lapse in summer coverage, the University divides the annual premium into three term or two semester (law students only) payments.
-Premiums are paid fall term, winter term, and spring term.
-The spring coverage extends through summer, with no additional premium required.
-After transitioning to semesters, all students who enroll under Student Health Insurance prior to the fall and spring semester deadlines will have the same effective dates.
-Effective dates are August 13th and January 7th for fall and spring semesters, respectively.
-Students who purchase spring semester Student Health Insurance are automatically covered through summer semester with no additional premium due.
-Summer semester effective date is May 6th.
+To prevent a lapse in summer coverage, the University divides the annual premium into two semester payments.
+Premiums are paid fall semester and spring semester.
+The spring coverage extends through summer, with no additional premium due and no credit hour requirement.
+Effective dates are August 11th and January 12th for fall and spring semesters, respectively.
+The summer semester effective date is May 11th.

 - What if I am currently covered by my parents', or spouses', health insurance?

-If you are currently enrolled in a health insurance plan that is equal to, or better than UC Student Health Insurance, you may waive UC Student Health Insurance by submitting an on-line waiver by the deadline.
-All requests for exclusion for the term/semester involved must be received by the third Friday of that term/semester.
-CHECK YOUR COVERAGE with your parent or partner, and take a moment to review your coverage.
-Listed below are some examples of situations in which you may find that you are not covered.
+Students who are currently enrolled in a health insurance plan that is equal to (meets the requirements at the beginning of the online waiver at the Onestop website) or better than the UC Student Health Insurance Plan may waive UC Student Health Insurance by submitting an on-line waiver by the deadline.
+All requests to waive for the semester must be received by the deadline.
+Students are encouraged to carefully review their policies with their parents or partners.
+Listed below are some examples of situations in which students may find that they are not covered or have experienced unforeseen changes in their policies.

-If you reach a maximum age limit (26) or are married, you may not be covered as a dependent under a parent's health insurance plan;
+If students reach a maximum age limit, they may not be covered as a dependent under a parent's health insurance policy.